Richard Russell Jr.: Early life

-Richard B. Russell Jr. was born in 1897 as the first son of Georgia Supreme Court Chief Justice Richard B. Russell Sr. and Ina Russell.
+Richard B. Russell Jr. was born in 1897 as the first son of Georgia Supreme Court Chief Justice Richard B. Russell Sr. and Ina Dillard Russell.
 He eventually had a total of twelve adult siblings, as well as two who died before adolescence.

-Throughout Russell Jr.'s childhood, his father made multiple attempts to run for higher political office.
-Though he was a well-liked state representative for Clarke County and a successful solicitor general for a seven-county circuit, he fared poorly in multiple attempts to become U.S. Senator for Georgia and Governor of Georgia.
+Russell's father was a well-liked state representative for Clarke County and a successful solicitor general for a seven-county circuit.
+However, he fared poorly in multiple attempts to become U.S. Senator for Georgia and Governor of Georgia.
 Due to his political failures, the Russell family lived below their financial means at times.

-From an early age, the elder Russell trained his son to succeed his father's legacy in the state.
-Due to the family's loss of their ancestral plantation and mill during Sherman's March, the Russells subscribed to the Lost Cause myth of history.
-Russell spent much of his adolescence studying Civil War history, as well as the history of Ancient Rome and Classical Greece.
+From an early age, the elder Russell trained his son to exceed his father's legacy in the state.
+As a result of the family's loss of their ancestral plantation and mill during Sherman's March, Russell spent much time studying Civil War history.

 Russell enrolled in the University of Georgia School of Law in 1915 and earned a Bachelor of Laws (LL.B.) degree in 1918.
 While at UGA, he was a member of the Phi Kappa Literary Society.

 Dominated by white conservatives, Democrats controlled state government and the Congressional delegation.
 The Republican Party was no longer competitive, hollowed out in the state following the effective disenfranchisement of most blacks by Georgia's approval of a constitutional amendment, effective in 1908, requiring a literacy test, but providing a "grandfather clause" to create exceptions for whites.